Yamaimo vs. Nagaimo vs. Jinenjo: Japanese Yams

-Since I researched about the 3 varieties of Japanese yams today, here I will share what I have learned, giving you an overview of how Yamaimo, Nagaimo, and Jinenjo yams differ from one another.
+Since I researched the three varieties of yams this time, I will share what I have learned today, giving an overview of how Yamaimo, Nagaimo, and Jinenjo differ.

-Jinenjo, literally Wild Yam, is a yam native to Japan.
-The viscosity of raw grated Jinenjo is strong, and in Japan, Jinenjo has been valued since ancient times for its analeptic effects.
+Lastly, Jinenjo is a wild yam native to Japan.
+The viscosity of raw grated Jinenjo is strong, and in Japan, this variety has been valued since ancient times for its analeptic effects.